gvwilson/thirdbit/src/fiction/iffy/index.md

 The smell wasn't rank like the week-dead seagull she had once found in a dumpster behind the Sandhus' store, trapped when the lid closed as it scrounged for scraps.
-Instead,
-it was tired and a little bit sad.
+It was just tired and sad.

 She felt oddly detached
 as she studied the mummified body lying near the bottom of the ladder.